-Our Minecraft: Villager Breeding Guide features a look at how to breed villagers to increase the population of your nearby villages!
-We're going through all of the breeding requirements you'll need to follow, and will walk you through some of the new requirements in the 1.14 update.
-This guide has been updated to work with the most current 1.16.4 Minecraft release.
+Our Minecraft Villager Breeding Guide feature how to breed villagers to increase the population of your nearby villages!
+We're going through all of the breeding requirements you'll need to follow.
+This guide has also been updated to work with the most current 1.19 Minecraft release.

-Maybe you’ve caused one too many problems with the local village, and negative gossip is spreading about you.
-Maybe you’ve built a massive metropolis in single-player mode, but it just feels too empty.
-Maybe you’re a seasoned Minecraft veteran coming back to explore Minecraft Version 1.14, and things aren’t working the way you expect.
+Maybe you’ve caused one too many problems with the local village and negative gossip is spreading about you.
 Perhaps you have dreams of a more Orwellian nature.
 No matter how you got here, what you want is lots and lots of villagers.
-Don’t worry, we won’t ask any tough questions.
-In this guide, you’ll find everything you need to know about breeding villagers, including how it’s been changed in Version 1.14 and the following pre-releases.
+In this guide, you’ll find everything you need to know about breeding villagers, including how it was changed in Version 1.14 and the following pre-releases.
 For just that part, you can skip to the “Changes in 1.14” section down below.
 If you’re new to breeding villagers, read on!

 - Zombie Villagers

-First, both parents need to have a nice meal!
-Villagers actually have 8 hidden inventory slots (for a total of 12 slots) where they can store food and seeds, and each parent will need to fill up one of those slots with one of the following:
+First, both parents need to have a nice meal.
+Villagers actually have eight hidden inventory slots (for a total of 12 slots) where they can store food and seeds, and each parent will need to fill up one of those slots with one of the following:

 In total, Villagers must hold 12 individual slots of food.
-Potatoes, carrots, and beetroots each account for 1 individual slot, which is why you need 12 of those vegetables in total.
-Loaves of bread, however, account for 4 slots per loaf, which is why you only need 3 loaves of bread in total.
+Potatoes and carrots each account for one individual slot, which is why you need 12 of those vegetables in total.
+Loaves of bread, however, account for four slots per loaf, which is why you only need three loaves of bread in total.

-Villagers will share food with each other when they have extra, and you can help out by throwing food to hungry villagers.
-Once two villagers are ready to breed, they will wait until the evening of that day and then, if all requirements are met, consume the required food in the process, quickly popping out a new baby villager.
-This part is similar to previous versions of Minecraft.
-However, the other requirement for breeding has undergone more extensive changes.
+Villagers will share food with each other when they have extra, and you can help out by throwing food to hungry Villagers.
+Once two Villagers are ready to breed, they will wait until the evening of that day.
+Then, if all requirements are met, they will consume the required food in the process, quickly popping out a new baby villager within about 20 minutes.

 Exceeding the Limits